TheRook/subbrute/README.md

 =====================
 This version merges pull requests from the community; changes from JordanMilne, KxCode and rc0r is in this release.
 In SubBrute 1.1 we fixed bugs, improved  accuracy, and efficiency.
 As requested, this project is now GPLv3.

-Better wildcard detection:
+Accuracy and better wildcard detection:
- - Support for Geolocation aware DNS for wildcard filtering
+ - A new filter that can pickup Geolocation aware wildcards.
- - Filter misbehaving nameservers that introduce wildcards
+ - Filter misbehaving nameservers

 Faster:
  - More than 2,000 high quality nameservers were added to resolvers.txt,  these servers will resolve multiple queries in under 1 sec.
  - Nameservers are verified when they are needed.
 A seperate thread is responsible creating a feed of nameservers, and corresponding wildcard blacklist set.

 New output:
-- -a will list all addresses associated with a subdomain
+- -a will list all addresses associated with a subdomain.
 - -v debug output,  to help developers/hackers debug subbrute.
 - -o output results to file.